 Mate-Tricks offered Fourth Class pupils (aged 9 and 10) a twice weekly afterschool programme for one academic year, aimed at enhancing pro-social skills.

 The Evaluation of Mate-Tricks found that the programme was ineffective in promoting pro-social behaviour and had an adverse effect on social behaviour and authoritarian parenting.
+As a result Mate-Tricks was discontinued.

 These findings highlight the difficulties of impacting on child behaviour through after-school programmes.